semreik/Dzardongke_Final/docs/QUIZ_IMAGES.md

 ## TL;DR
 - Put your image under `assets/images/` (e.g., `assets/images/quiz/horse.png`).
-- Map an English prompt to an image in `app/services/contentRegistry.ts` under `quizImageMap.byPrompt` for the corresponding language.
+- Map an English prompt to an image in Google Sheets (Decks tab) by adding the image filename to the `image` column.
 - Build/run locally; the image will show on the quiz card for that prompt.

 ## Steps